Night of the Demons 2

 Night of the Demons 2 is a 1994 American horror film directed by Brian Trenchard-Smith and starring Amelia Kinkade, Cristi Harris, Rick Peters, Jennifer Rhodes and Christine Taylor.
 It is the sequel to Night of the Demons and was released on home video in 1994 by Republic Pictures Home Video.
 Lionsgate released it on DVD in 2007; Olive Films released a widescreen DVD and a first time Blu-ray release on February 19, 2013.
 The film was followed by the 1997 sequel Night of the Demons 3.

 Plot

 Six years have passed since the events at Hull House on Halloween, and many of the bodies left at Hull House were recovered except for Angela's; rumor persists she descended bodily into Hell.
 As it turns out, her parents committed suicide five years later after receiving a Halloween card with Angela's signature.
 A year later her sister Melissa, nicknamed 'Mouse' (Merle Kennedy), is now staying at St. Rita's Academy, a Catholic boarding school for troubled teenagers.
 She frequently has nightmares about her sister.
 Rumors spread around the school regarding Mouse, started by the school bully, Shirley (Zoe Trilling).
-However, the head nun at the school, Sister Gloria (Jennifer Rhodes), tries to put an end to it.
+The head nun at the school, Sister Gloria (Jennifer Rhodes), tries to put an end to it.